Rental Certificate of Occupancy (RCO) Program

 - City Ordinance requires all rental properties to be current on taxes and have no outstanding liens.

 - Pre-Occupancy penalty shall apply to any property occupied prior to obtaining a Rental Certificate of Occupancy.
 (Due upon each change of occupancy)

 - City Ordinance requires all properties have a local agent listed as a contact on their application within 25 miles of Mesquite.

 A rental property must successfully pass an interior and exterior inspection in order to obtain a rental certificate of occupancy (RCO).
-Rental properties are expected to meet the minimum standards set forth in the 2015 International Property Maintenance Code and the International Residential Code that have been adopted by the City Council.
+Rental properties are expected to meet the minimum standards set forth in the 2015 International Property Maintenance Code and the International Residential Code as well as any applicable city codes that have been adopted by the City Council.

-To arrange for an inspection the landlord must request the inspection online.
-If requested prior to 4:00 PM, the inspection will be performed the following business day.
+To arrange for an inspection the property owner/manager must request the inspection.
+If requested prior to 4:00 PM, the inspection can be performed the following business day.
 Inspections requested after 4:00 PM will be done on the second business day following the request.